9 Top Access Control Companies for Businesses

 ButterflyMX has carved out a specific niche by focusing on the needs of multi-tenant residential and commercial properties.
 They cleverly combine access control with a video intercom system, all managed through a smartphone app.
 This makes life easier for everyone—tenants can grant access to visitors remotely, and property managers can oversee entry permissions without having to deal with physical keys or fobs.
 Their system is designed to simplify guest and delivery access while maintaining a secure environment.
 For apartment buildings, student housing, or managed office spaces, ButterflyMX offers a smart, streamlined solution that residents and tenants love to use.

-Key Features to Look for in an Access Control System
+What Features Matter in an Access Control System?

-Ways to Get In: Key Cards, Biometrics, and Mobile Access
+How Will Your Team Get In?
+Cards, Biometrics, and Mobile

 Manage Access from Anywhere, Anytime